 - You never start a project until the ‘right’ moment – which often never seems to come.

 The good news is that, when managed correctly, perfectionism can actually make you an incredibly driven and talented person.
-Check out this book from Dr. Martin M. Antony and Dr. Richard Swinson to learn more.
+Check out the book, When Perfect Isn’t Good Enough, from Dr. Martin M. Antony and Dr. Richard Swinson to learn more.

 Check out this video for a few tips to stop biting your nails!